Question: Request for confirmation and speaker presupposition

 Unlike (B), questions (C) and (D) incorporate a presupposition that somebody killed the cat.

-Question (C) indicates speaker's commitment to the truth of the statement that somebody killed the cat, but no commitment as to whether John did it or didn't.
+Question (C) indicates speaker's commitment to the truth of the statement that somebody killed the cat, but no commitment as to whether John did it or did not.

 Punctuation

 In languages written in Latin, Cyrillic or certain other scripts, a question mark at the end of a sentence identifies questions in writing.
 As with intonation, this feature is not restricted to sentences having the grammatical form of questions – it may also indicate a sentence's pragmatic function.

 In Spanish an additional inverted mark is placed at the beginning: ¿Cómo está usted?
 "How are you?".
 An uncommon variant of the question mark is the interrobang (‽), which combines the function of the question mark and the exclamation mark.